mtumilowicz/java11-deep-reflection/README.md

              and the flag is `true`
     * `public final boolean trySetAccessible()`
         * since 9
         * set the accessible flag for this reflected object to true if possible
-        * if access cannot be enabled, i.e. the checks or Java language access control cannot be suppressed, this method returns false (as opposed to `setAccessible(true)` throwing `InaccessibleObjectException` when it fails
+        * if access cannot be enabled, i.e. the checks or Java language access control cannot be suppressed, this method returns false (as opposed to `setAccessible(true)` throwing `InaccessibleObjectException` when it fails)
         * exceptions:
             * `SecurityException` if the request is denied by the security manager
     * `public final boolean canAccess(Object obj)` -
-    test if the caller can access this reflected object
+        test if the caller can access reflected object
         * since 9
         * `obj` an instance object of the declaring class of this reflected object if it is an instance method or field
         * `IllegalArgumentException` -
-          * if this reflected object is a static member or constructor and the given `obj` is `non-null`
+          * if reflected object is a static member or constructor and the given `obj` is `non-null`
-          * if this reflected object is an instance method or field and the given `obj` is `null` or of type that is not a subclass of the declaring class of the member.
+          * if reflected object is an instance method or field and the given `obj` is `null` or of type that is not a subclass of the declaring class of the member.